 Composition of the Board

-The Board is made up of the non-executive Chairman, four executive directors and six non-executive directors.
-The current balance of the Board's skills, experience and knowledge, together with regular briefings by executives below Board level, ensures that views, perceptions and discussions are not dominated by any one specific view.
+During the year, the Board was made up of the non-executive Chairman, four executive directors and six non-executive directors.
+The number of executive directors reduced to three following the departure of Philippe Tible at the end of July.
+The current balance of the Board’s skills, experience and knowledge, together with regular briefings by executives below Board level, ensures that views, perceptions and discussions are not dominated by any one specific view.
 The structure, size and composition of the Board is continually reviewed to ensure it remains suitable for the needs of the business.

 The Board has confirmed that the contribution of each of the directors continues to be effective and that shareholders should be supportive of their re-appointment to the Board.

-The Board will continue to review its procedures, effectiveness and development in the year ahead, and the Chairman will use the output of the ICSA evaluation in his individual meetings with directors during the year.
+The Board will continue to review its procedures, effectiveness and development in the year ahead, and the Chairman will use the output of the most recent Board evaluation in his individual meetings with the directors during the year.

 Induction, information and professional development